Korbach: Middle Ages and Early Modern Times

 In 1188, the Bishop of Paderborn granted town rights under Soest law.
 Owing to Korbach's location at the crossroads of the Cologne-Leipzig and Frankfurt-Bremen commercial roads, handicrafts and trade quickly developed and Korbach blossomed.
 The Old Town was soon no longer big enough to house all the townsfolk.
 The merchants therefore settled in two new towns, the Upper and Lower New Town, outside town limits, although these towns did eventually merge into one.
 In the 14th century, Saint Kilian's Church (Kilianskirche) was built in the Old Town and St. Nicholas's Church (Nikolaikirche) in the New Town.
 In 1377, the Old Town and the New Town were at last united, and at the former townline arose the united town's town hall, which still stands today.
 In 1349, Charles IV, Holy Roman Emperor – although at the time he was still only King of the Romans – came to town for a visit.
 Korbach joined the Hanse and was first mentioned as a member town of the Hanseatic League in 1469, making Korbach the only town in the Bundesland of Hesse to have been a member of the Hanseatic League.
 In 1414, a double ring of walls surrounding the whole town was finished.
 Five town gates kept watch over the town's approaches: the Tränketor, the Dalwigker Tor, the Enser Tor, the Lengefelder Tor and the Berndorfer Tor.
 Only the Enser Tor still stands today.
 The Padberger Fehde from 1413 to 1418 was the culmination of the long border disputes and repeated attacks by the Lords of Padberg on the territory of the county of Waldeck and in particular the city of Korbach.
 This feud found a temporary with this conflict.

 With the coming of the Reformation, the town, and indeed the whole County of Waldeck, became Protestant.
 Even nowadays, Korbach is still mostly Protestant, even though beginning in the 19th century, a great number of Catholics moved into the town.
-On the other hand, the outlying communities to the west on the boundary with North Rhine-Westphalia are almost wholly (Hillershausen) or mostly (Nieder-Schleidern, Eppe) Catholic.
+On the other hand, the outlying municipalities to the west on the boundary with North Rhine-Westphalia are almost wholly (Hillershausen) or mostly (Nieder-Schleidern, Eppe) Catholic.

 In the Thirty Years' War, Korbach had to make ever greater contributions to the troops who were passing through.
 By the time the war ended, only half the town's houses were still fit to live in, and the town's population had fallen from 2600 to 1100.
 In 1664, a great town fire burnt almost all the residential houses down.
 There is only one half-timbered house in town today that was built before the fire.
 The Gothic stone churches and the stone warehouses from that time, on the other hand, are still well preserved.

 Nieder-Ense

-The constituent community of Nieder-Ense had its first documentary mention about 1010.
+The constituent municipality of Nieder-Ense had its first documentary mention about 1010.